 Mechanical Problems

-If your awning won’t retract, you’re likely experiencing complications with one of three components:
+If your electric awning won’t retract, you’re likely experiencing complications with one of three components:

-1. Motor: If your motor is damaged or malfunctioning, you’ll notice retraction issues such as jerking or jamming.
+- Motor: If your motor is damaged or malfunctioning, you’ll notice retraction issues such as jerking, jamming, or constant closing.
 Complications of this nature are best repaired by experienced professionals who will inspect your sunshade, determine the proper parts and replace or repair the equipment.

 Damaged Fabric